• raise the profile of prehistoric grave goods in Scottish archaeology

 1. Hosted workshops with heritage professionals, community groups, and other stakeholders in order to establish needs, reflect on action and co-create best practice documents for finds-related volunteering and data flow

 2. Built a new online tool – Finds Hub – to help researchers, professionals and the wider public to link digital information about archaeological objects (finds) in Scotland and the places they were discovered (sites).
-In its pilot phase, the Finds Hub will focus on prehistoric grave goods in Scotland.
-Once this information is connected, we can create new stories about Scottish burials and the people who found them

 3. Created a series of crowd-sourcing projects on MicroPasts aimed at extracting new information and images from archival material at National Museums Scotland which can be used to improve museum records and for public displays